Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-8-communication.md

-Unhappily, Human mainstream programming languages have no linguistic support for decentralized event loops, and make concurrency really hard because of side-effects in threads can all too easily mess things up.
+Unhappily, Human mainstream programming languages have no linguistic support for decentralized event loops, and make concurrency really hard because side-effects in threads can all too easily mess things up.
 Libraries that implement a centralized event loop are _ipso facto_ incompatible with each other;
 those that rely on concurrency and a locking discipline are still hard to mix and match, and to avoid deadlocks they require an improbable global consensus